arssaif/mtailor_mlops/README.md

 ```bash
 https://api.cortex.cerebrium.ai/v4/p-<project-id>/mtailor-mlops-classifier/predict
 ```
-API Key: Obtain your JWT from the Cerebrium dashboard under “API Keys”.
+API Key: Obtain your API key from the Cerebrium dashboard under “API Keys”.
 You need this to call the endpoint.

 ## 6. Test the Deployed Endpoint
 Use test_server.py to verify that remote inference matches local ONNX: